 Kathryn Fitzpatrick is a senior English major with a minor in Creative Writing.
-Besides her position as Editor-in-Chief of the Helix, Kathryn serves as a Prose Reader for the Adroit Journal.
-Her essays have been featured in Out Magazine, Crack the Spine, Gravel, and the print anthology Flash Nonfiction Funny (Woodhall Press, 2018), and her poetry is forthcoming in The Flexible Persona.
-In 2013, she was the recipient of the Connecticut Young Writers Trust Award for Prose, the Leslie Leeds Poetry Prize, and the Barry Leeds Essay Award.
+Besides her position as editor-in-chief of the Helix, Kathryn serves as a prose reader for the Adroit Journal.
+Her essays have been featured in Out Magazine, Crack the Spine, Gravel, and the print anthology Flash Nonfiction Funny (Woodhall Press, 2018), and her poetry is forthcoming in The Flexible Persona and Unbroken Journal.
+She was a recipient of the Connecticut Young Writers Trust Award for Prose, the Leslie Leeds Poetry Prize, and the Barry Leeds Essay Award.
 Kathryn is currently co-editing an anthology for Woodhall Press called Flash Nonfiction Food, and recently attended the Yale Writers Workshop.

 Maria J. Carrasquillo is a senior at CCSU majoring in English with a minor in Writing.
 Joining the Helix literary magazine changed the path she was taking in college.
 One day she might find the courage to submit some of her own work instead of hiding it in her desk drawer.
 She also hopes to not write another bio for a significant period of time.

 Ryan Curcio is a senior at CCSU.
 He studies English with a minor in Writing.
 He was a contributing writer for Trill!
 Magazine, and is currently an intern reporter for the New Britain Herald.
 His work has appeared in undergraduate literary magazines, on 121words.com, The Wagon Magazine, and Crack the Spine.
 He was a finalist for the Leslie Leeds Poetry Prize.